 Administrators should start with the outcomes they want to achieve.
-This includes setting three SLOs (see page 69 for details) and one target related to stakeholder feedback (see page 62 for details).
+This includes setting three SLOs (see page 62 for details) and one target related to stakeholder feedback (see page 62 for details).

-Then administrators identify the areas of focus for their practice that will help them accomplish their SLOs and survey targets, choosing from among the elements of the Connecticut School Leadership Standards.
-While administrators are rated on all six Performance Expectations, administrators are not expected to focus on improving their practice in all areas in a given year.
+Then administrators identify the areas of focus for their practice that will help them accomplish their SLOs and survey targets, choosing from among the elements of the CCL:CSLS.
+The CT Leader Evaluation and Support Rubric 2017 operationalizes the six performance expectations of the CCL:CSLS in a standards-based rubric that describes indicators of leadership practice in four domains.
+The rubric also establishes a common language to guide professional conversations about leadership practice.
+While administrators are rated on all four domains of the rubric, administrators are not expected to focus on improving their practice in all areas in a given year.
 Rather, they should identify two specific focus areas of growth to facilitate professional conversation about their leadership practice with their evaluator.
 It is likely that at least one and perhaps both, of the practice focus areas will be in instructional leadership, given its central role in driving student achievement.
 What is critical is that the administrator can connect improvement in the practice focus areas to the outcome goals and survey targets, creating a logical through-line from practice to outcomes.